Introduction to Automated Negotiation: Learning the Opponent's Strategy

 Then our goal is to implement an algorithm that can take as its input the sequence

 plus some arbitrary time $t_{\numObs+1}$ in the future, and that outputs a prediction for the corresponding utility value $z_{\numObs+1}$.

-However, in general it is unlikely that we can make such a prediction perfectly, so rather than outputting the actual value $z_{\numObs+1}$, a typical opponent modeling algorithm would instead output a probability distribution $P(z_{\numObs+1})$ over all the possible values of $z_{\numObs+1}$.
+Of course, in general it is unlikely that we can make such a prediction perfectly, so rather than outputting the actual value $z_{\numObs+1}$, a typical opponent modeling algorithm would instead output a probability distribution $P(z_{\numObs+1})$ over all the possible values of $z_{\numObs+1}$.

 Many different techniques to do this have been proposed in the literature.
 For example, Agent~K~\cite{agentK}, the winner of ANAC 2010, used an extrapolation algorithm based on the average and standard deviation of the values of $z_i$.
 Other agents used non-linear regression (IAMhaggler~\cite{IAMhaggler}), or wavelet decomposition and cubic smoothing splines (OMAC~\cite{OMAC}).
 Here, however, we will only focus on the technique of Gaussian Processes (IAMHaggler2011~\cite{IamHaggler2011}).